ConocoPhillips aims to sell up to $8 billion in gas assets

-ConocoPhillips (COP.N), the largest U.S. independent oil producer, will sell up to $8 billion in natural gas assets and trim its capital budget by 4 percent next year to provide funds to bolster operations, it said on Thursday.
+(Reuters) - ConocoPhillips (COP.N), the largest U.S. independent oil producer, will sell up to $8 billion in natural gas assets and trim its capital budget by 4 percent next year to provide funds to bolster operations, executives said on Thursday.

-The moves highlight not only the energy industry's increasing push for efficiency gains that reduce the cost of drawing oil and natural gas from the earth but also low commodity prices, which have hampered Conoco and its peers over the past two years.
+The moves highlighted not only the energy industry's increasing push for efficiency gains that reduce the cost of drawing oil and natural gas from the earth but also low commodity prices, which have hampered Conoco and peers the past two years.

-Shares of the Houston-based company were up 1 percent at $46.20 in premarket trading.
-They had fallen about 2 percent this year.
+Shares of the Houston-based company fell about 1 percent to $45.21 in afternoon trading as U.S. oil prices CLc1 fell about 1 percent.

-The asset sale alone reflects a bold move by Chief Executive Ryan Lance to reduce the company's $28.7 billion debt load.
+The asset sale alone reflects a bold move by Chief Executive Officer Ryan Lance to reduce the company's $28.7 billion debt load.

+"We're a very large company and those assets aren't big for us," Lance said in an interview.
+"We recognize that we need to accelerate the value proposition for some investors and accelerate the removal of debt from the balance sheet."

 Conoco plans to sell $5 billion to $8 billion in North American natural gas assets, a divestiture that is massive in its size and scope.
 For example, Chesapeake Energy Corp (CHK.N), the second-largest U.S. natural gas producer, has a $5 billion market valuation.